 So you've listened to our episode about the ERA and checked out the sources.
 If you need a few more details — or a resource roundup you can show your friends — we've got you covered.

 A: In a 2016 poll (by pro-ERA groups Fund for Women's Equality and ERA Coalition, FYI), 80 percent of respondents thought we already had guaranteed equal rights in the Constitution.
 Unfortunately, they're mistaken.
 The battle to enshrine equal rights in the Constitution started in 1923.
 After decades of bipartisan, mainstream support, progress faltered.
 In 1982, the Equal Rights Amendment fell three states short of the 38 states needed to ratify it.
 In other words?
 Gender equality is not guaranteed in the Constitution.
 But there's some good news: In May 2018, Illinois became the 37th state to ratify.
 That leaves one state to go.

 Q: Who supports the ERA?

 A: Lots of folks!
 In that same 2016 poll, 94 percent of respondents said they were all for the amendment.
 Even if that number's a little inflated, it echoes the long history of bipartisan support the ERA has received.
 In the 1940s, both Republicans and Democrats added the ERA to their platforms, and presidents Nixon, Ford and Carter backed it.
-Today, we can thank women like New York Rep. Carolyn Maloney, who's introduced the ERA in Congress every year for the past 11 years, for keeping equality at the top of the to-do list.
+Today, we can thank women like New York Rep. Carolyn Maloney, who's introduced the ERA in Congress every session for the past 11 sessions, for keeping equality at the top of the to-do list.